datacosmos-br/db-operator/docs/creatingdatabases.md

 ```

 If you initialize a database with `dropPublicSchema: false` and then later change it to `true`, or add schemas with the `schemas` field and later try to remove them by updating the manifest, you may be unable to do that.
 Because `db-operator` won't use `DROP CASCADE` for removing schemas, and if there are objects depending on a schema, someone with admin access will have to remove these objects manually.
+##### Options

+Database creation options are partially supported by the operator as well (currently it's only one option, but it's about to change: https://github.com/db-operator/db-operator/issues/17)

 - [Postgres Database Templates](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html): to create a database from template, you need to set `.spec.postgres.template`.
 It's referencing to a database on the Postgres server, but not to the k8s Database resource that is created by operator, so there is no validation on the db-operator side that a template exists.